dennisdeh/utils/README.md

 # utils
-Small utils to make life easier
+A collection of small utils to make life easier.

+Currently here can be found:
+- gtdf: Generate testing (pandas) DataFrame